Trading EUR/USD

 What Affects The EUR/USD?

 Political events, wars, governmental policies, and production are some of the most influential factors.
-One notable example is the Russian-Ukrainian conflict, which pushed the pair to its lowest value since March 2020.
+One notable example is the Russian-Ukrainian conflict, which coincided with the euro falling below parity and hitting its lowest levels against the dollar since the early 2000s.

 Why Is The EUR/USD So Important?